-S,G&A increased for 2010 as compared to 2009 due to an increase in our Corporate expenses and an increase in expense at both our segments.
-The increase in our Corporate expenses was primarily due to \$1.5 million in acquisition related costs.
-The higher expense at our Industrial Distribution segment is attributable to the acquisitions as well as the absence of certain one-time benefits related to employee furloughs taken in the prior year and an increase in variable costs such as sales commissions and other employee related costs resulting from the higher sales volume.
-The increase in expense at our Aerospace segment is due to an increase in legal fees associated with the FMU-143 program litigation matters.
+S,G&A increased for 2010 as compared to 2009 due to an increase in expense at both our segments offset by a decrease in Corporate expense.
+The higher expense at our Industrial Distribution segment was attributable to the acquisitions as well as the absence of certain one-time benefits related to employee furloughs taken in 2009 and an increase in variable costs such as sales commissions and other employee related costs resulting from the higher sales volume.
+The increase in expense at our Aerospace segment was due to an increase in legal fees associated with the FMU-143 program litigation matters.
+The decrease in our Corporate expenses was primarily due to a \$12.0 million decrease in pension expense, partially offset by \$1.5 million in acquisition related costs.